avocadojesus/api-contract-node/README.md

   })
 })
 ```

+Once you get this helloworld working, you can change the base api url within your app to point to this dummy server while running tests, allowing it to serve requests in the shapes you expect for testing purposes.

+#### Test server options

 Options can be passed via env vars to the underlying command by simply adding them to the server command portion of the `jest-puppeteer.config.js` file, like so: